 Sometimes, social anxiety makes your mind feel blank.
 You can’t come up with anything interesting to say, and you might even have trouble telling someone what your name is.
 When you feel this way regularly, it can be hard to function.

-Untreated social anxiety can seriously interfere with your quality of life.
+Untreated social phobia can seriously interfere with your quality of life.
 You might feel anxious in every social situation, or the symptoms might flare up periodically.
-However social anxiety feels for you, it’s exhausting and lonely.
+However social phobia feels for you, it’s exhausting and lonely.

-Signs and symptoms of social anxiety aren’t limited to what goes on in your head.
-Social anxiety can bring on physical symptoms that make you feel sick or unable to function.
+Signs and symptoms of social phobia aren’t limited to what goes on in your head.
+Social phobia can bring on physical symptoms that make you feel sick or unable to function.

 Some of the physical symptoms of social anxiety include: